inchworks/picinch/docs/administrator.md

 Each user has a role.
 A `friend` can view slideshows limited to friends, but not add slideshows.
 A `curator` can edit slideshows, information pages and diary events.
 An `admin` has full control of the website, including adding or removing users, information pages, and diaries.

-## Additional Content
-As administrator you can add additional information pages and menu items with `Admin > Pages`.
-Specify the menu path for a page as `name` for a top-level menu item or `name.sub` for a dropdown menu item.
-A leading "`.`", i.e. `.name` specifies a page without a menu item.
-Pages are referenced by `https://<your-domain>/info/name` or `/info/name.sub`.

-Similarly, diaries can be added with `Admin > Diaries`.
-Typically just one diary is sufficient.
-By default the next upcoming event in each diary is shown automatically on the home page.
-Diaries are accessed by `https://<your-domain/diary/name` or `/diary/name.sub`.

-A user with `curator` role, or an administrator, can edit the content for information pages and diaries with `Curator > Information`.

-It is also possible to add static pages using templates.
-These take more effort to understand and change, but give full control over page layouts.
-See [Customisation]({{ site.baseurl }}{% link customisation.md %}).

-## Page Layout
-Each page section has a block of text, or a media file, or both.
-Markdown is supported for the text.
-Media files can be images, videos or PDF documents.

-A section format specifies the layout of the section:

-**above** The section's image (if specified) is shown above the text.

-**below** The section's image is shown below the text.

-**card** The section is shown as one of a grid of cards.
-I.e. in two or more columns, depending on the width of the browser window.

-**left** The section's image is shown to the left of the text.

-**right** The section's image is shown to the right of the text.

-**events** This special section shows the next upcoming event for each diary.

-**highlights** This special section shows a panel of thumbnails for the most recent hightlight images.

-**slideshows** This special section shows a panel of thumbnails for the most recent slideshows.

-**subpages** This special section shows summary cards for the sub-pages of this page that do not have menu items.
-I.e. pages named `.name.sub`.

-The special section formats `events`, `highlights` and `slideshows` are intended to be used just once each, and by default they are added to the home page.
-They can be rearranged in order on the home page, or moved to separate pages.
-The section text appears above the special content and typically is just a heading.

-## Diary Layout
-A diary has a introduction text-only section, and a sequence of dairy events.
-Each event has a title that appears on the home page, and detail text.

-## Page Metadata
-Web pages need a title, to be shown in browser tabs, and search engine results.
-By default the title of each web page is the same as its heading, but you can change the title with `Admin > Pages -> Metadata`.
-Typically this is done when a shorter title is needed.

-Information and diary pages that are to appear in search engine results should have a description.
-Set the description with `Admin > Pages -> Metadata` and `Admin > Diaries -> Metadata`.
-Alternatively you can request that a page should not be indexed by search engines by setting the `Block search indexing` checkbox.

 ## Forgotten Passwords
 If a user forgets their password, set their status back to `known` so that they can sign-up again.
 Their slideshows are preserved.
 (PicInch uses secure hashing of passwords, so they are not available to the adminstrator.)